ManiAm/RAG-Mail/README.md

     docker compose up -d

-Update [config.py](config.py) to reflect URL for the running RAG-Talk.
+Update [config.py](config.py) to reflect URL for the running RAG-Search.

 If you're processing emails from a local `.mbox` file, use the following command: